mush1997/audiophile-vue/README.md

 - Product browsing and detail display
 - Add/Update/Remove operations with the shopping cart
 - Checkout process with form validation
+- Customized confirmation dialog box & modal
-- Responsive UI for mobile, tablet and desktop
+- Responsive UI for mobile, tablet and desktop (RWD)
 - Dynamic routing with Vue Router
 - State management with Pinia